 Create a set of flashcards for each of your texts (I suggest you use different colour flashcards for each text).
 Write a quote on one side of a flashcard.
 On the other side, write down who says it (and, where relevant, who it is being said about).
 Also note the literary device being used, if appropriate, and the key themes the quote relates to.

 Get some sleep!

 Sleep allows us to consolidate and retain memories.
 Cramming all night fails to allow you the rest needed to lock items into your long-term memory and simply means that your capacity to retain information when you try to study the next day will be even more limited.

 A final word …

 To make sure you lock the quotes into your memory, use more than one of the strategies listed here.
 By mixing things up you will give your brain a better chance of soaking up all that wonderful knowledge.

-Need help preparing for the English Exam?
-Make sure you purchase our English Exam Guides by Robert Beardwood and Melanie Napthine.
-Our English Exam Guides provide students with revision strategies and activities to prepare them for the VCE English exam.
-From time management during the exam to proofreading responses, the English Exam Guides cover all the knowledge and skills required for success in the English exam.
-Purchase of the English Exam Guide: Area of Study 1 includes a FREE digital book of 64 high-level sample essays.
+Need help preparing for the English exam?
+Make sure you purchase the VCE English SAC & Exam Guide by Robert Beardwood and Melanie Napthine.
+The Guide includes revision strategies and activities to help you prepare for the VCE English exam.
+From time management to proofreading responses, Insight’s VCE English SAC & Exam Guide covers all the knowledge and skills required for success in the English exam.

-The English Exam Guides are produced by Insight Publications, an independent Australian educational publisher.
+The VCE English SAC & Exam Guide is produced by Insight Publications, an independent Australian educational publisher.